 People want to feel happy at work.
 This isn’t breaking news, and in fact, we’ve written about employee happiness a lot on this blog.

-But as more and more workers seek out great places to work, it’s becoming increasingly important for employers to appeal to people in new ways.
-Many millennials want a job that offers more than a paycheck, and are striving to find that coveted work/life balance.
+But as more and more workers seek out great places to work, it’s becoming increasingly important for employers to reconsider or update how you’re attracting and retaining top talent.
+Many millennials want a job that offers more than a paycheck, and are striving to find that coveted work-life balance.

 How can small businesses deliver on this desire?

 Get four eBooks full of dozens of ideas to boost employee wellness.